 People say all the time that they want to get off the grid.
 Beyond just meaning getting away from it all for a while, getting off the grid has a specific technical meaning with regards to your relationship to your utility and how you get your power.
 So, what exactly does it mean to go off the grid?

 Off the grid meaning explained: what is “the grid”?

 The term “off the grid” refers to living autonomously without reliance on a utility for power.
 Off-grid living is often ideal for rural locations where there is a lack of reliable grid access.
 Off-grid homes will require alternative power options like solar energy.

 To fully explain the grid in depth, we need to talk first about what utilities are and what they do.
 A utility provides a commodity or service that is vital to the general public.
 Utilities are in charge of bringing you power, water, or natural gas.
 Traditionally, utilities are expected to achieve three goals: production or generation, transmission, and distribution.
 The grid achieves the transmission and distribution goals, and it’s the infrastructure that allows power to come from the point of generation into your house.
 When there’s a blackout, it’s usually the grid that has been interrupted.
 When people consider going solar, they are usually interested in achieving as much independence from the grid as possible in order to lower their energy costs and exert control over their own energy usage.

 What kind of power do I get on the grid?

 Power from all sources comes across the grid.
 How your power is generated is decided by the mix of power sources your utility has decided to use.
 Some states have Renewable Portfolio Standards (RPS) or renewable energy standard (RES).
 These are regulations which dictate that some percentage of the power being produced in the state must come from renewable sources such as wind, solar, biomass, and geothermal.
-Twenty-nine states have RPS.
+Twenty-nine states plus Washington D.C. have an RPS, and 8 more have set some renewable energy goal.

 When something is “off the grid,” what does that mean?